SpriteDu/mujoco_capability/readme.md

 ### Installing

 Clone the repository to your local machine:
-Insted the Folder of mujoco-2.3.7
+Inside the Folder of mujoco-2.3.7
 ```bash
 mkdir Project
 cd Project